 - Piano, guitar, and mallet instruments: Performance should demonstrate ability to accompany, as well as to solo.
-One of the required selections must be performed unaccompanied.

 - Drum set: Performance should demonstrate ability to use brushes as well as sticks, and to play through the head of the up-tune unaccompanied, outlining rhythmic structure of the melody.

 - Bass: Performance should demonstrate ability to construct a walking bass line and should showcase strengths as an improviser.
 Acoustic bassists should demonstrate use of the bow.

 - Vocalists: If currently studying voice, include sample of vocalization at the beginning of tape.
 Performance should demonstrate the ability to scat, as well as an understanding of the lyric.

 - Satisfactory completion of a comprehensive examination,

 which carries no course credit and is required of all students.

 |Master of Music (Jazz Studies & Performance concentration)||36 Credits|

 |Advanced Jazz Ear Training||2|

 |Masters Thesis or Tribute Recital||0|